zulip/zulip/docs/code-style.rst

 --------------------

 Do not write state and logs files inside the current working directory in the production environment.
-This will not work correctly, because the current working directory for the app changes every time we do a deploy.
+This will not how you expect, because the current working directory for the app changes every time we do a deploy.
-Instead, hardcode a path when settings.py -- see SERVER\_LOG\_PATH in settings.py for an example.
+Instead, hardcode a path in settings.py -- see SERVER\_LOG\_PATH in settings.py for an example.

 JS array/object manipulation